 Mission: 4-H connects youth to hands-on learning opportunities that help them grow into competent, caring, contributing members of society.

 Vision: A world in which youth and adults learn, grow and work together as catalysts for positive change

 Nationally 4-H is a community of 6 million young people across America learning leadership, citizenship and life skills.
 The 4-H community also includes 3,500 staff, 518,000 volunteers and 60 million alumni.
-4-H'ers participate in fun, hands-on learning activities, supported by the latest research of land-grant universities, that are focused on three areas:
+4-H'ers participate in fun, hands-on learning activities, supported by the latest research of land-grant universities, that are focused on four areas:

-Citizenship - Civic engagement is the broadest mission mandate; it incorporates youth voice, leadership, respect, history, community youth development, SET, and Healthy Lifestyles.
+Civic Engagement - Civic engagement is the broadest mission mandate; it incorporates youth voice, leadership, respect, history, community youth development, SET, and Healthy Lifestyles.

-Science, Engineering and Technology - Kids who participate in science activities outside of the classroom are more likely to be comfortable with science.
+STEM - Kids who participate in science activities outside of the classroom are more likely to be comfortable with science.
 This link takes you to numerous 4-H Science, Technology, Engineering and Math (STEM) projects that give families science enrichment opportunities and connect kids to Cornell’s science outreach programs.

 The foundation of the 4-H community lies within the 106 land-grant universities across the country that deliver research driven programs through Extension agents in each of more than 3,000 counties.
 The 4-H leadership builds on the strength of our state and local professionals in partnership with the National 4-H Headquarters.

 Last updated March 31, 2022